 A comment on the app warned of rough trail conditions for the next 6 miles.
 I had shrugged it off but then I found it to be generally true.
 There were some rock scrambles and short but steep ups and downs.
 I didn’t remember any of it from my previous trip.
 I must have been in a good mood and talking with friends back then.
 This time around, it was dark, cold, and exceedingly windy.
 There were gusts up to 50 mph and lots of sticks and branches fallen on the trail.
 Barbed wire brambles had also been blown across the trail.
 They repeatedly raked my body, ripping off my hat at one point.
 My legs were more torn up after this one day than anytime before on the trail.

-After struggling in the dark for almost 2 hours (headlamp off at 07:35 am!), light began to creep in as I went up Rocky Top.
+After struggling in the dark for almost 2 hours (headlamp finally off at 07:35 am!), light began to creep in as I went up Rocky Top.
 I got a few glances of the reddest sunrise glow I’d ever seen.
 It looked rather sinister and ominous.
-Within minutes the glow was gone behind the clouds and it started to spatter rain.
-I was disappointed that I got only 1 hour rain-free but I could see partially clear skies ahead.
-The rain clouds moved quickly in the wind, and were soon gone.
-I crested the mountain quickly, stopping to snap a few pictures of the rugged conditions.
-I remembered a few nice balds where we’d previously stopped to soak in the sunshine and I’d found a huge rattlesnake doing the same.
+Within minutes, the glow was gone behind the clouds and it started to spatter rain.
+I was disappointed that the rain had started so early but I could see partially clear skies ahead.
+The rain clouds moved quickly in the wind and were soon gone.
+I crested the mountain, stopping to snap a few pictures of the rugged conditions.
+I remembered a few nice balds where I’d previously stopped to soak in the sunshine and also where I’d found a huge rattlesnake doing the same.
 My feet didn’t stray from the trail this day, as I rushed to get out of the wind.
 The grasses swayed wildly in the gusts, dancing with a fever-pitch.

 Worthy of its own chapter is Fresh Ground’s custom van, complete with charging ports, a specialized license plate, stickers from all his travels, and even the signatures of hikers covering the interior.
 It ought to go to the AT museum when it’s retired.